codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 and password at true, on the payload we'll find a 2 bytes field representing username length, followed by the username itself, and the same for the password.

-To clarify the concept, let's suppose we receive a `CONNECT` packet with username and password flag to 1, username set to "hello", password "nacho" and client ID "danzan":
+To clarify the concept, let's suppose we receive a `CONNECT` packet with:

+- username and password flag to 1
+- username = "hello"
+- password = "nacho"
+- client ID = "danzan"

 | Field                | size (bytes)| offset (byte position)  | Description                                                         |
 |----------------------|:-----------:|:-----------------------:|---------------------------------------------------------------------|